bilgino/angularforddd/README.md

 Keeping the model as independent as possible improves usability and allows easier refactoring.
 Neither domain state nor domain logic should be written as part of the client (UI controller).

-Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their integrity is a common bad practice in frontend projects.
-Hence, building rich domain models is a major objective in object-oriented applications.
+Furthermore, using business services for structural and behavioral modeling while domain models remain pure value containers is another common bad practice in Angular projects.

-A common practice in Angular project:
+A common practice in Angular project, where boundaries get unclear:

 ```
 @Injectable({